cyber-science/2025/_pages/registration-preview.md

 <ul>

 <li> At least one author of an accepted paper must register and present the paper. </li>
-<li> The author must register and pay the registration and all other applicable fees before September 20, 2024 (JST).
+<li> <u>The author must register and pay the registration and all other applicable fees before September 20, 2024 (JST)</u>.
 If the conference does not receive your full payment within the specified period, your paper and registration will be cancelled. </li>
 <li> Active IEEE Membership status will be verified.
 Non-active members cannot qualify for IEEE membership discount. </li>
 <li> To avail of the IEEE Student Member/Non-IEEE Student Member discounted rates, the student must be presently enrolled.
 The student should attach and send a copy (through the student’s university email address) of his/her student ID or a certification (pdf files) from your dean to <a href="mailto:cyberscitech2024@gmail.com"><u>cyberscitech2024@gmail.com</u></a>. </li>
 <li> Full registration includes free participation to all sessions, conference proceedings, coffee breaks, lunches, welcome reception, gala dinner, souvenir items (if any).
 For on-site registration, souvenir items may not be available. </li>